deliverybot/deliverybot.github.io/docs/recipes/index.md

 # Recipes

-Recipes for deploy configuration with Deliverybot are found here:
+Recipes for deploy configuration with Deliverybot are below.
+Get drop in yaml to complete complex workflows and features.

 - [Deploy on master](1-on-master)
 - [Deploy a PR environment](2-pr-environments)